codacy-open-source-projects-scans/pgadmin4/docs/en_US/preferences.rst

   editor will prompt the user to saved unsaved query modifications when exiting the Query Tool.

-* When the *Prompt to commit/rollback active transactions?* switch is set to *True*, the editor will prompt the user to commit or rollback changes when exiting the Query Tool while the current transaction is not committed.
+* When the *Show View/Edit Data Promotion Warning?* switch is set to *True* View/Edit Data tool will show promote to Query tool confirm dialog on query edit.

 * When the *Sort View Data results by primary key columns?* If set to *True*, data returned when using the View/Edit Data - All Rows option will be sorted by the Primary Key columns by default.
 When using the First/Last 100 Rows options, data is always sorted.

-* When the *Show View/Edit Data Promotion Warning?* switch is set to *True* View/Edit Data tool will show promote to Query tool confirm dialog on query edit.

 * When the *Underline query at cursor?* switch is set to *True*, query tool will parse and underline the query at the cursor position.